Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Uncertainties in the background estimation and signal yield

 The uncertainty due to the mismodelling of the offline quantities is evaluated by varying the selection requirements.
 Several considerations motivate these variations.
 The uncertainty in the amount of material in front of the MS, which is about \SI{1}{\percent}~\cite{PERF-2014-05}, propagates into an uncertainty in the selection efficiency due to the slowing down of particles.
 It is estimated by varying the $\pT^{\mu}/z$ and $\pT{} / z$ requirements by $\pm\SI{3}{\percent}$.

-When considering the $\Zmm{}$ $\dEdx{}$ distributions together with those of the signal, the lower parts of the $\dEdx{}$ ranges are the most important for determining the signal efficiency.
-These correspond to the cores of the $\Zmm{}$ distributions and are the most relevant because the signal efficiency is most sensitive to the quality of their modelling.
+The areas around the peaks of the \dEdx{} distributions for the $\Zmm{}$ process are the most important when determining the signal efficiency uncertainty as the quality of \dEdx{} modelling in this region is of most relevance for MCPs.
 Slight disagreements between the shapes of the distributions in $\Zmm{}$ events in data and simulation are accounted for by the variations of the signal selection criteria.
 The values of these variations are obtained by averaging the bin-by-bin ratios of $\Zmm{}$ yields in data to those in simulation (see \Figs{\ref{fig:SPixeldEdx}}{\ref{fig:dEdxSignificanceSeparation_SMdtAndSTrtAndTrtFht}}) in the cores of the corresponding distributions (within ${\pm3}$ standard deviations of the mean of each distribution).
 The selection criteria were varied as follows: $S$(pixel \dEdx{}) by $\pm\SI{14}{\percent}$ ($13\rightarrow13\times(1\pm0.14)$), \fHT{} by $\pm\SI{12}{\percent}$ ($0.7\rightarrow0.7\times(1\pm0.12)$), $S$(TRT \dEdx{}) by $\pm\SI{5}{\percent}$, and $S$(MDT \dEdx{}) by $\pm\SI{6}{\percent}$.
 The total systematic uncertainties in the efficiency arising from these variations range between \SI{0.3}{\percent} and \SI{5}{\percent}, where the largest uncertainty corresponds to lower-mass ${z=3}$ signal samples, which are fairly sensitive to the \fHT{} variation.
+A dedicated analysis of shape of high-$z$-particle clusters and multiplicity of such clusters in the pixel detector did not reveal any additional source of systematic uncertainty.

 The uncertainty in the trigger efficiency also has several sources, including an uncertainty in the muon-trigger efficiency (\SI{3}{\percent} on average), accounting for differences between triggering on the muons in data and simulation, and an uncertainty in the \MET{} trigger efficiency (\SI{5}{\percent} on average).
 The overall trigger-efficiency uncertainty for a particular simulated signal sample is calculated by accounting for the fractions of events in which each trigger fired.